thomasboyt/jam-buds/README.md

 #### Twitter Sync

+Twitter sync is expecting to be a somewhat-expensive operation.
+Therefore, it should be triggered only when the friends list was last synced > X minutes ago, and handled as a "background operation" in the frontend.

+What this means is that when a user loads their home page initially, the page is immediately rendered with their current friends list.
+The frontend should make a query immediately after fetching `/me` to sync.
+This query (let's say to `/twitter-sync`) should return immediately with a `synced: false` payload if the user was not over the specified sync time.

+Otherwise, the query should kick off the syncing process.
+Ideally, no matter where the user is in the application, the request should remain open in the background as the sync continues.
+If the user disconnects and the request is not fulfilled, the sync should still successfully finish so that when they later return it will have their up to date information.

+In the friends list, to avoid elements from moving out from under user input, _the list should not actually update when the new following list is fetched_.

+If the query ends up being faster than expected, it may be possible to change the friends list to not render until the request is made, likely with some maximum timeout.
+This would happen by having `/me` make the sync request and just return early if there's a timeout.
+Then, the friends list would not be refreshed until the user makes another query to `/me`.

+Pseudo code:

 ```
+if (last sync time was less than X minutes ago) {
+  return {
+    "synced": false,
+  }
+}

 # retrieve IDs from Twitter endpoint
 twitterIds = getFollowingIds()

+# short-circuit if nothing changed
+existingCount = select count(*) from following where user_id=$currentUserId
+if (existingCount === twitterIds.length) {
+  return
+}

 # get list of all Jam Buds user IDs for all Twitter users you following
 # (todo: is there a better way to do this lookup? caching in a table per user?)